The Art of Doing Less — and Feeling More

 It means choosing what actually matters — not what fills the calendar, not what keeps you busy, not what other people expect — and letting the rest go.
 Not permanently, not dramatically, but gradually, honestly, with discernment rather than guilt.

 A life with margin is a life where you can respond rather than react.
 Where you can be present rather than merely present in body.
-Where something unexpected can happen and find you with the capacity to meet it.

 The Feeling More Part